Procurement of products and services at TNO

 - Economic aspects (profit)

 The CSR themes and key points mentioned above are structurally and integrally taken into account and translated into sustainable criteria during procurement decisions.
 In the transition to sustainable business practices, TNO's priority focal points are integrity, energy and sustainability, Diversity, Equity and Inclusion, and working conditions.
-In this way, SRP significantly contributes to TNO's CSR policy by structurally embedding sustainable criteria in our procurement processes.

 SRP is therefore a direct derivative of TNO's CSR policy, taking into account the societal impact of our procurement of products and services.
 Every procurement process involving our Procurement department is tested against the above CSR themes with the aim of achieving an optimal impact for TNO.
 CSR will be included in all stages of a procurement process:

-- The preparation and market exploration phase
+- •The preparation and market exploration phase

 - The specification phase (sustainability requirements and wishes)